 Cordax Evaluation Technologies, Inc. is an independent, privately-owned engineering and technology firm that provides innovative, cost-effective formation evaluation solutions to log critical well data for its customers that operate in the oil and gas industry.
 To achieve this, the company uses its proprietary conveyance and measurement technologies to help customers optimize well production.
 Cordax operates from its global headquarters in Calgary, Alberta, and bases in the USA, Argentina, Indonesia, and Cuba.

-Note to editors: If you would like to receive an image to illustrate this announcement, please contact Sharon Roe below.
+Note to editors: If you would like to receive an image to illustrate this announcement, please contact Rob Matheson below.

 For more information, contact:

 Rob Matheson, Vice President of Business Development, SIMMONS EDECO